 Vice President for Finance and Chief Financial Officer

-Angela Blanton was appointed Carnegie Mellon University vice president for Finance and chief financial officer in 2017 after serving as interim vice president and CFO in 2016.
+Angela Blanton was appointed Carnegie Mellon University’s vice president for Finance and chief financial officer in 2017 after serving as interim vice president and CFO in 2016.

-Blanton received a bachelor of science in electrical engineering from the University of Michigan and her MBA from the Tepper School of Business at Carnegie Mellon University.
+Blanton received her bachelor of science in electrical engineering from the University of Michigan, and her MBA from the Tepper School of Business at Carnegie Mellon University.